AlCalzone/ioBroker.tradfri/README.md

 #### WORK IN PROGRESS
 * (AlCalzone) Fixed a null reference when no groups are defined
+* (AlCalzone) Reduce logging of "updated scenes for group..."

 #### 1.2.1 (2018-05-01)
 * (AlCalzone) Use the native encryption methods of NodeJS 10 instead of `node-aead-crypto`